libprima/prima/primapy/README.md

 ## Style notes

-- In cases where there are Python or numpy functions that can achieve the same aim (i.e. sum vs np.sum) we prefer the numpy functions.
-  - Rationale:
-    - In some cases we must use the numpy function because it has functionality the Python function doesn't, i.e. np.sum has an axis argument, whereas sum does not.
-    - In light of this, for the sake of consistency we prefer to use the numpy functions everywhere.
 - Most of the comments are copied from Fortran verbatim, except in cases where they need to modified due to specifics of the Python language.
 In these cases a note will be made of the difference between Fortran and Python
   - Rationale:
       - The main purpose of this is to keep the Python and Fortran codebases as similar as possible.